TN, US · AI law tracker

 - What are the costs associated with ongoing maintenance, updates, and support?

-Tennessee Bill Mandates AI Weapons Detection System Pilot Program
+Tennessee Mandates AI Weapons Detection Pilot Program for Schools

-Tennessee SB0814 requires the Department of Education to establish a three-year AI weapons detection system grant pilot program [1].
+The Tennessee Department of Education is now required to establish a three-year AI weapons detection system grant pilot program [1].

-Deadline: No fixed deadline — effective upon passage into law.
+Deadline: No fixed deadline — effective upon enactment.

 Primary source →Frequently asked questions